Doxense/foundationdb-dotnet-client/README.md

 You will need Visual Studio .NET 2012 or 2013 and .NET 4.5 minimum to compile the solution.

-You will also need to obtain the 'fdb_c.dll' C API binding from the foundationdb.com wesite, and copy it in the client project folder.
+You will also need to obtain the 'fdb_c.dll' C API binding from the foundationdb.com wesite, by installing the client SDK:

-If you already have installed FoundationDB you can skip to step 3

 * Go to http://foundationdb.com/get/ and download the Windows x64 MSI.
 You may need to register for the Beta program to have access to these files.
 * Install the MSI, selecting the default options.
-Note the installation path.
-* Go to `C:\Program Files\foundationdb\bin\` and copy the `fdb_c.dll` into the `FoundationDb.Client\` folder of the VS solution (same folder where the FoundationDb.Client.csproj is)
+* Go to `C:\Program Files\foundationdb\bin\` and make sure that `fdb_c.dll` is there.
-* Go up one folder, and open the FoundationDb.Client.sln file in Visual Studio 2012
+* Open the FoundationDb.Client.sln file in Visual Studio 2012.
 * Choose the Release or Debug configuration, and rebuild the solution.

-If you see the error `Could not copy the file "....\FoundationDb.Client\fdb_c.dll" because it was not found` please make sure you have followed the previous steps.

-If you see errors on 'await' or 'async' keywords, please make sure that you are using Visual Studio 2012, and not an earlier version.
+If you see errors on 'await' or 'async' keywords, please make sure that you are using Visual Studio 2012 or 2013 Preview, and not an earlier version.

 If you see the error `Unable to locate '...\foundationdb-dotnet-client\.nuget\nuget.exe'` then you need to run the `Enable Nuget Package Restore` entry in the `Project` menu (or right click on the solution) that will reinstall nuget.exe in the .nuget folder.
 Also, Nuget should should redownload the missing packages during the first build.